Jose Siri Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.91 team ERA ranks ninth among all league pitching staffs.
+- The Yankees have a 3.92 team ERA that ranks ninth across all league pitching staffs.

-- Yankees pitchers combine to surrender 125 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Yankees pitchers combine to give up 129 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- His last time out came on Tuesday against the New York Mets, when the righty went six innings, surrendering six earned runs while giving up seven hits.
+- His most recent time out came on Wednesday against the New York Mets, when the left-hander threw 5 2/3 innings, surrendering one earned run while allowing four hits.

-- The 30-year-old has a 4.77 ERA and 9.5 strikeouts per nine innings across 19 games this season, while allowing a batting average of .210 to his opponents.
+- The 30-year-old has a 5.75 ERA and 6.6 strikeouts per nine innings across four games this season, while giving up a batting average of .211 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.